Hermann Usener: Influence

-and belonged himself to a long dynasty of students of Winckelmann.
+and belonged to a long dynasty of students of Winckelmann.

 One such student was Friedrich Nietzsche: after initial support, Usener turned against him as a scholar after reading The Birth of Tragedy.
 Other students included Hermann Diels, Paul Natorp, Hans Lietzmann, Albrecht Dieterich, Richard Reitzenstein, and Aby Warburg.
 Ulrich von Wilamowitz-Moellendorff, the leading German classical scholar of the following generation, studied at Bonn 1867-9; but tended to disagree with Usener.
 Their correspondence has been published.